performancecopilot/pcp/README.md

 metric:20|ms
 ```

-Then values available to PCP will be:
+Values available to PCP will be:

 ```
 pmval statsd.metric